Tibetan Empire: Reign of Tridu Songtsen (677–704)

 The power of Emperor Tridu Songtsen was offset, to an extent, by that of his mother, Thrimalö and the influence of the Gar clan.
 (Wylie mgar; also sgar and ′gar).
 (There is evidence that the Gar were descended from members of the Lesser Yuezhi, a people who had originally spoken an Indo-European language and migrated, sometime after the 3rd century BC, from Gansu or the Tarim into Kokonur.)

 In 685, minister Gar Tsenye Dompu (mgar btsan-snya-ldom-bu) died and his brother, Gar Tridring Tsendrö (mgar Khri-‘bring-btsan brod) was appointed to replace him.
 In 692, the Tibetans lost the Tarim Basin to the Chinese.
-Gar Tridring Tsendrö defeated the Chinese in battle in 696 and sued for peace.
-Two years later in 698 emperor Tridu Songtsen reportedly invited the Gar clan (who numbered more than 2000 people) to a hunting party and had them massacred.
+Gar Tridring Tsendrö defeated the Chinese in battle in 696 and ensued for peace.
+Two years later in 698 emperor Tridu Songtsen invited the Gar clan (who numbered more than 2000 people) to a hunting party and had them massacred.
 Gar Tridring Tsendrö then committed suicide, and his troops joined the Chinese.
 This brought to an end the influence of the Gar.

 From 700 until his death the emperor remained on campaign in the northeast, absent from Central Tibet, while his mother Thrimalö administrated in his name.
 In 702, Zhou China under Empress Wu Zetien and the Tibetan Empire concluded peace.
-At the end of that year, the Tibetan imperial government turned to consolidating the administrative organization khö chenpo (mkhos chen-po) of the northeastern Sumru area, which had been the Sumpa country conquered 75 years earlier.
-Sumru was organized as a new "horn" of the empire.
+At the end of that year, the Tibetan imperial government turned to consolidating the administrative organisation khö chenpo (mkhos chen-po) of the northeastern Sumru area, which had been the Sumpa country conquered 75 years earlier.
+Sumru was organised as a new "horn" of the empire.

 During the summer of 703, Tridu Songtsen resided at Öljak (‘Ol-byag) in Ling (Gling), which was on the upper reaches of the Yangtze, before proceeding with an invasion of Jang (‘Jang), which may have been either the Mosuo or the kingdom of Nanzhao.
 In 704, he stayed briefly at Yoti Chuzang (Yo-ti Chu-bzangs) in Madrom (Rma-sgrom) on the Yellow River.
 He then invaded Mywa, which was at least in part Nanzhao (the Tibetan term mywa likely referring to the same people or peoples referred to by the Chinese as Man or Miao)Beckwith, C. I. "The Revolt of 755 in Tibet", p.
 5 note 10.
 In: Weiner Studien zur Tibetologie und Buddhismuskunde.
 Nos.
 10–11.
 [Ernst Steinkellner and Helmut Tauscher, eds.
 Proceedings of the Csoma de Kőrös Symposium Held at Velm-Vienna, Austria, 13–19 September 1981.
 Vols.
 1–2.]
 Vienna, 1983. but died during the prosecution of that campaign.